 Regular faculty, cooperative extension specialists, adjunct faculty, faculty emeriti, and lecturers are eligible to submit faculty-initiated projects.
 However, priority consideration will be given to projects submitted by regular faculty and cooperative extension specialists.
 Projects from faculty in other eligible categories will be approved if funding permits.

-In order to apply for faculty-initiated projects, students must be in CNR, have sophomore standing (at least 30 semester units completed), and a minimum 2.0 overall GPA to qualify for enrollment in independent study research units.
+In order to apply for faculty-initiated projects, students must be in CNR, have completed one semester, and a minimum 2.0 overall GPA to qualify for enrollment in independent study research units.
 Students do not need to be declared in a major to apply.
 Transfer students are eligible to apply in their first semester at Berkeley.

 Faculty are limited to working with two students per term.
 This includes any students that faculty may be mentoring under a student-initiated SPUR project.
 Please consult with the SPUR coordinator if you would like to work with more than two students.